entozoon/slatest/README.md

 ## Structure

-Your directory wants typical Shopify theme directories such as layout, templates, sections, snippets, assets, ... etc. `.scss` files get compiled to `.css` which are, in turn, uploaded.
-Similarly, `.es6` to `.js`.
+Your directory wants typical Shopify theme directories such as layout, templates, sections, snippets, assets, ... etc. an `assets/app.scss` file gets compiled to `app.compiled.css` which is, in turn, uploaded.
+Similarly, `assets/app.es6` to `app.compiled.js`.

 If you'd like to **see an example project**, hit me up with an issue and I'll make one.